 - Other names: shea butter

-At the beginning of the harvest season, shea nuts are harvested and the pulp is removed.
-The nuts are then dried in the sun, smoked over a fire, or parboiled to prevent them from germinating (and to dry them more quickly).
-Once dried, the nuts are cracked to expose the shea kernels, which are removed and again dried in the sun.
-The dried kernels are then ground into a powder that is mixed with water and then pressed to yield the oil.
+How Butyrospermum Parkii Is MadeShea butter fruit is harvested and pulp is removed.
+After being dried in the sun, smoked over a fire, or parboiled, the fruit is cracked to expose the shea nuts.
+Once these are removed and dried again, they are ground into a powder that is mixed with water and pressed to yield the shea butter oil.